hobbit19/memebot/README.md

 6. Click the 'Create my access token' button
 7. Fill out the [PrimaryTwitterKeys] section in the config file with the info

 You can also optionally use another Twitter account to reply to every tweet with the original source on Reddit ([example](https://twitter.com/IRL_Context/status/846069261474938880)).
-The bot will work fine if you skip this step.
+The bot will still work if you skip this step, but it will not post the original source.

 1. [Sign in](https://dev.twitter.com/apps) with the Twitter account you want to use with the bot
 2. Click the 'Create New App' button